 I have been told my last day of service is soon.
 What next?

 Your last day of service will coincide with the end of a pay period.
-This means that you should receive payment for all your leave entitlements and anything else owing with your last pay from NSWPF.
-A breakdown of this payment will be posted to you by NSWPF.
+This means that you should receive payment for all your leave entitlements and anything else owing with your last pay from NSW Police Force.
+A breakdown of this payment will be posted to you by NSW Police Force.

-The NSWPF Personnel Unit in HR Transaction Services will pay your final entitlements into your nominated bank account up to two weeks after your last day of service.
+The NSW Police Force Personnel Unit in HR Transaction Services will pay your final entitlements into your nominated bank account up to two weeks after your last day of service.

 EML will take over paying you directly so it is important that you speak with your case manager about what is required.
-They will send you some forms to complete along with your preferred bank details, tax file number, etc. For more information, please visit the Finances page.
+They will send you some forms to complete including your preferred bank details, tax file number.
+For more information, please visit the Finances page.

 Who can help with what?